Visit our Colorado State Extension office for more news, tools and resources.

 Why Monitor Bees?

 Pollinators are responsible for one-third of the human diet including vegetables, fruits and nuts – the most nutritious part of our diet.
 Over 75% of plants on earth need pollinators to reproduce.
-Due to a variety of factors, including increasing urbanization, pollinator populations are declining.
+Due to a variety of factors like habitat loss, pollinator populations are declining.
 Pollinator conservation takes locally based solutions and dedication from the community.

 We chose to make Native Bee Watch a community science program so that the community can be involved in research.
 Volunteers learn about bee biology and identification, and become an steward for pollinators and the environment.